 Budget Summary.
-The Fiscal Year 2020-2021 proposed budget contains approximately \$3.5 million in recommended funding for all expenses and liabilities, up from \$2.3 million in 2018-2019, and \$3.3 million projected in 2019-2020.
-Of this, approximately \$1.5 million (42%) is in projected grant funds for both infrastructure projects and equipment purchases; another \$736 (21%) is in the contingency/reserve funds, a substantial reserve percentage to account for COVID-19 related uncertainty.
+The Fiscal Year 2021-2022 proposed budget contains approximately \$3 million in recommended funding for all expenses and liabilities, slightly lower than the \$3.3 million in 2019-2020, and \$3.5 million projected in 2020-2021.
+Of this, approximately \$1 million (33%) is in projected grant funds for both infrastructure projects and equipment purchases; another \$725,000 (24%) is in the contingency/reserve funds, a substantial reserve percentage to account for the continued COVID-19 related uncertainty.

-It's also noteworthy that \$1.8 million of the total (50%) is allocated to Capital Outlay and Debt Service, much of which is projected to receive grant financing or already has.
-This is a substantial increase in the funding we have provided to our systems and infrastructure, up 900% from 2018-2019, and up a projected 122% from 2019-2020.
-So, while we have extremely strong reserves/contingency at 21%, we have also managed to increase our Capital Outlay substantially in an effort to ensure it is maintained and properly positioned to expand and serve all the citizens of Falls City.
+Outlay and Debt Service, much of which is projected to receive grant financing or already has.
+This is a decrease in the funding we have provided to our systems and infrastructure, from a projected 122% from 2019-2020 to 2020-2021 to a projected 45% from 2021-2022 due to the Wastewater Treatment Plant Project being currently in the pre-construction phase (design is 95%).
+We have strong reserves/contingency at 24%, and with our upcoming increase in Capital Outlay in the 2022-2023 fiscal year, we are well positioned to expand and serve all the citizens of Falls City in the future.